jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Create and Activate a Virtual Environment.rst

 To demonstrate how to use our virtual environment, we will download the multigpu_torchrun.py script from a github repository, install pytorch, and then run an example benchmarking function from the script, all within our virtual environment.

-**multigpu_torchrun.py** is a script from the official Pytorch repository that leverages distributed data parallel (DDP) to split ML training tasks across GPUs, allowing for a more efficient runtime.
+**multigpu_torchrun.py** is a script from the official pytorch repository that leverages distributed data parallel (DDP) to split ML training tasks across GPUs, allowing for a more efficient runtime.

 The multigpu_torchrun.py script can be found in the github repository below: